shaprj/demo-web/README.md

 Contracts data is filled for all users & products for the period untill 2051 year.

-So data scale in Contracts form is enough to make the direct work in browser unbearable.
+So data volume passed to Contracts form is enough to make the work in browser unbearable.

-That is why the logic of this from is changed.
+That is why the logic of this from is different from dictionary forms.

-All data operatoions are processed on the backend part & pagination is used.
+All data operatoions are processed on the application backend & pagination is used.

 ## Security